Director, Governance and Legal Services

 g) Reporting and monitoring (disclosure, transparency and accountability)

 Good corporate governance requires appropriate mechanisms to monitor and report on performance.
 Council is assisted by its committees and management in monitoring performance against approved plans and key performance indicators as set out in the Planning Framework.
-The Vice-Chancellor supports the flow of information in presenting to each meeting of Council a report on the performance of the University and also identifies impending issues and risks facing the University.
+The Vice-Chancellor and President supports the flow of information in presenting to each meeting of Council a report on the performance of the University and also identifies impending issues and risks facing the University.

 The monitoring and control framework of the University is subject to continuous independent internal audit through Assurance and Risk Management Services which reports to Council through Audit and Risk Management Committee.